Best Places To Visit In Eastern Europe In Spring

 Patrick from German Backpacker

-Did you know that Belgrade was completely destroyed 44 times throughout its history?
+Did you know that Belgrade was utterly destroyed 44 times throughout its history?

 Just like the mythical phoenix, Belgrade has each time reborn from its ashes.
 Belgrade is now a creative and artsy city with great parks.
 It’s a must-see on any Eastern Europe itinerary.

-Belgrade is fabulous all-year-round, however, Spring might just be one of the best times enjoy it – away from the summer sun, and cold winter days.
+Belgrade is fabulous all-year-round; however, Spring might just be one of the best times to enjoy it (and other nearby cities like Novi Sad) – away from the summer sun and cold winter days.
 Fill your lungs with fresh Spring air at Kalemegdan Park while you watch the sun fade over the horizon.

 It´s easy to fall in love with Belgrade not only because of its beautiful parks, like Kalemegdan or Tašmajdan.
 But also, for all the alternative places that you can casually find.